sasobadovinac/Nektar/CONTRIBUTING.md

   to keep test files as small as possible.
 If so you'll need to rebase or filter-branch to remove those from the commit history.
 - Is the code formatted correctly?
-  - **Note:** unfortunately, Nektar++ has pretty inconsistent code formatting at the moment.
-To help in reviewing your submission, new files should be formatted according to the guidelines (or use `clang-format` as described below) -- otherwise, try to keep formatting consistent with the file you're working on.

 ## Git cheatsheet
 Although Gitlab gives a nice interface to view the diff between a branch and